AustinMaddison/austinmaddison.github.io/content/about/_index.md

 {{% figdiv src="kanom_jeen.jpg" class="mb-5 overflow-clip h-" img_class="object-cover h-32 w-full" %}}

 ### How was this site made?
-I use a static site generator [Hugo](https://gohugo.io/), it runs using the go programming language it has powerful, flexible and blazingly fast.
+I use a static site generator [Hugo](https://gohugo.io/), it runs using the go programming language.
+It's templatinng and content management features are powerful, flexible and blazingly fast.